+Students will be required to complete an internship as part of their master's program.
+Prior to the internship, students will undergo a criminal background check.
 Students must earn a grade of B or better in each required internship.
 If a student earns a grade below B in an internship, the student must repeat the internship, and earn a grade of B or A. Students may not register for any other course until they complete the repeated internship.
 If a student earns a grade below B in subsequent internships, the student may be dismissed from the program.